nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-mobile/how-to-customize-nuxeo-mobile-metadata-layout.md

 ## How to Configure the Layout

-The customization can be done in the View Designer, but "manually" for now.
+The customization can be done in the Studio Designer, but "manually" for now.

-Assuming you have a custom document type `SuperFile`, in the resources tab of the View Designer, add a new file named `nuxeo-superfile-metadata-layout.json`.
+Assuming you have a custom document type `SuperFile`, in the **Resources** tab of the Designer, add a new file named `nuxeo-superfile-metadata-layout.json`.

 Fill it with a JSON object defining what metadata you want to display, such as: